ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_1.rst

 =====================

 Visualise the icon.
-The visdef used for geopoints is `Symbol Plotting <https://software.ecmwf.int/wiki/display/METV/Symbol+Plotting>`_, and its default behaviour is to plot the actual numbers on the map.
+The visdef used for geopoints is :ref:`Symbol Plotting <msymb_icon>`, and its default behaviour is to plot the actual numbers on the map.
 This can become cluttered, and text rendering can be slow.
 Create a new *Symbol Plotting* icon and set the following parameters: